GuyTevet/CLoSD/README.md

 - The code was tested on `Ubuntu 20.04.5` with `Python 3.8.19`.
 - Running CLoSD requires a single GPU with `~4GB RAM` and a monitor.
-- Training and evaluation requires a single GPU with `~50GB RAM` (monitor is not required).
+- Training and evaluation require a single GPU with `~50GB RAM` (monitor is not required).
 - You only need to setup the Python environment.
 All the dependencies (data, checkpoints, etc.) will be cached automatically on the first run!

 <details>
   <summary><b>Setup env</b></summary>

-  - Create a Conda env and setup the requirments:
+  - Create a Conda env and setup the requirements:

 ```
 conda create -n closd python=3.8